 Sheffer is known for his expertise in building strong corporate communications teams, crisis and issues management, the relationship of culture and reputation, and strategic communication counsel.

-Sheffer likes to lead classroom discussions on how businesses and other organizations can thrive in an era of pervasive reputation risk, using communication to achieve their overall aspirations.
+Sheffer likes to lead classroom discussions on how businesses and other organizations can thrive in an era of pervasive reputation risk.